Protecting biodiversity and rare species

 Our work has informed national policy and guidance documents, as well as a range of research and policy projects, for regulators and other agencies.
 This has included major contributions to the ‘LIFE in UK Rivers’ series on rare and endangered species.
 As part of this EU initiative we have developed monitoring techniques for the conservation agencies for a range of threatened species including lamprey, bullhead, spined loach, Arctic char and powan.

 APEM’s laboratories provide quality-controlled biological analysis of aquatic samples, including several thousand macroinvertebrate samples each year.
 Our laboratories also cover algae, diatoms, macrophytes, zooplankton and larval fish, meeting the increasing demand for high quality, externally audited analyses.
+This enables our scientists to accurately identify rare or protected species found within our samples.

 If you have any queries, please contact Peter Dennis, associate director.